apache/spark/STATIC_CODE_CHECKS.rst

 To check other usage types of the pre-commit framework, see `Pre-commit website <https://pre-commit.com/>`__.

-Running Static Code Checks via Breeze
+Running static code checks via Breeze
 -------------------------------------

 The static code checks can be launched using the Breeze environment.